Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 Furthermore, we often advocate that exceptional consideration ought to be given to:

-Providing the above statements are true, there are certain situations where the Home Office may take into account any serious or compelling reason that would cause you to have been outside of the UK for longer than the designated number of days (for each twelve month term) you are allowed to have been absent from the UK within the relevant qualifying period.
+Provided the above statements are true, there are certain situations where the Home Office may take into account any serious or compelling reason that would cause you to have been outside of the UK for longer than the allowable absent number of days (for any twelve months' term) within the relevant qualifying period.

 Circumstances that may excuse you for having additional time spent overseas or outside the UK may be (but are not exclusive to):

-Please be aware and take into consideration that even in exceptional circumstances it is discretionary that the Home Office will grant you British Citizenship or ILR if you have overstayed your allowed days of absences from the UK.
+Please be aware and take into consideration that even in exceptional circumstances, it is discretionary that the Home Office will grant you ILR or British Citizenship if you have overstayed your allowed days of absences from the UK.

 What happens if my Indefinite Leave to Remain application is refused due to excessive Absences?